 Martin County Sheriff’s Office Honor Guard

-The Martin County Sheriff’s Honor Guard Team are sheriff’s deputies from law enforcement and corrections.
-The primary function of the Honor Guard is to represent the sheriff’s office at ceremonial events.
+The Martin County Sheriff’s Honor Guard team are sheriff’s deputies from law enforcement and corrections.
+The primary mission of the Honor Guard is to represent the Office of Sheriff at ceremonial events.
 This includes many categories such as:

 - Performing funeral and burial honors for line of duty, employee, retiree and other deaths